peaqnetwork/peaq-network-scan/README.md

 peaqScan is a blockchain explorer.
 It is used to visualize blockchain data from the Agung network.
 It can also be used for any other substrate-based network like Polkadot, etc.

+# Architecture

+peaqScan was bootstrapped with Create React App (CRA) to leverage the component-based architecture and reaction to app state with hooks.
+The freedom to structure the application rather than be restricted to a particular pattern was also a consideration.

 ## Local installation